knanne/knanne.github.io/_posts/2016-10-25-notes-on-git.md

 Below are some scenarios that you may find yourself in, and some helpful tips on how to get out.

-## Behind Master

-1. commit changes to branch
-2. pull latest master
-3. rebase on master
-4. resolve conflicts if any
-5. force push branch (if already on remote)

 I highly recommend using [Atom](https://atom.io/) while resolving conflicts.
-It is a text editor made by GitHub and therefor contains very handy options to indentify and resolve conflicts with a couple of clicks.
+It is a text editor made by GitHub and therefor contains very handy options to identify and resolve conflicts with a couple of clicks.

 ## Pull with Conflicts